linto-ai/documentation-website/docs/skills/depguide.md

 Finally you should be able to find and use your node in the node-red palette.

-### Custom Published Node (CATALOGUE)
+## Custom catalogue
-Catalogue url points to a json file that provides content of a new skill to be installed.
+Catalogue are used to install unpublish new skill.
-By default, the catalogue will be one we provide, but he can be customized.
+By default, the catalogue will be one we provide, but they can be customized.

 Below are the API we provide for the generation of those catalogue

-## Generate from json
+### Generate from json
 Generate the node-red catalogue from a json.

 **URL** : `/:LINTO_STACK_BLS_BASE_PATH/red/catalogue/raw`